nidushan/SteamID-Display/README.md

 This chrome extention will let you see steamIDs of the corresponding profile you are looking at.
 You can even copy your friends SteamID by right-clicking and selecting *"Steam ID Display -- Copy SteamID"*.
-The main purpose is to help admins find players ID
+The main purpose is to help admins find players ID.
 If you need more formats, visit steamid.io

 ## How it works?